daveb1034/OSMServer/README.md

 ```
 mkdir ~/bin
 ```
 Extract the archive to the `~/bin` and add it to your path.
+To persist this add the following to .bashrc and source it to apply the changes
 ```
 export PATH=$PATH:$HOME/bin
 ```